 The Company is subject to various legal proceedings and claims, either asserted or unasserted, which arise in the ordinary course of business, that it believes are incidental to the operation of its business.
 While the outcome of these claims cannot be predicted with certainty, management does not believe that the outcome of any of these legal matters will have a material adverse effect on its results of operations, financial positions or cash flows.

 As of January 1, 2019, DropCar Operating, Inc. (“DropCar”) had accrued approximately $232,000 for the settlement of multiple employment disputes.
-As of June 30, 2020, approximately $13,200 remained accrued as accounts payable and accrued expenses for the settlement of three remaining employment disputes.
-During July 2020, two of the three remaining disputes were settled.
+As of March 31, 2021, approximately $5,603 remained accrued as accounts payable and accrued expenses for the settlement of the final remaining employment dispute.

 On March 23, 2018, DropCar was made aware of an audit being conducted by the New York State Department of Labor (“DOL”) regarding a claim filed by an employee.
 The DOL is investigating whether DropCar properly paid overtime for which DropCar has raised several defenses.
 In addition, the DOL is conducting its audit to determine whether the Company owes spread of hours pay (an hour’s pay for each day an employee worked or was scheduled for a period over ten hours in a day).
 If the DOL determines that monies are owed, the DOL will seek a backpay order, which management believes will not, either individually or in the aggregate, have a material adverse effect on the Company’s business, consolidated financial position, results of operations or cash flows.
 Management believes the case has no merit.

 DropCar was a defendant in a class action lawsuit which resulted in a judgement entered into whereby the Company is required to pay legal fees in the amount of $45,000 to the plaintiff’s counsel.
-As of June 30, 2020, the balance due remains $45,000.
+As of March 31, 2021 and December 31,2020, the balance due remains $45,000.
 This amount was included in the $186,000 of prefunded liabilities assumed by AYRO in the Merger – See Note 1.